Is Christianity based on blind faith?

 "While sitting in a coffee shop reading C. S. Lewis's Mere Christianity, I put down the book and wrote in my notebook, 'the evidence surrounding the claims of Christianity is simply overwhelming.'
 I realized that my achievements were ultimately unsatisfying, the approval of man is fleeting, that a carpe diem life lived solely for adventure is just a form of narcissism and idolatry.
 And so I became a believer in Christ."
 (Kevin, New York City, from the book The Reason for God: Belief in an Age of Skepticism, by Timothy Keller.)

-The issue is not faith.
-Everyone has a faith—atheist, agnostic, or Christian.
-The real issue is what is a worthy object of our faith.
 In this section of our website we will show that Christianity is reasonable and rational, that it is logically consistent, that it fits the evidence, and that it is relevant for modern man.
+We will demonstrate that nobody rejects Christianity for lack of evidence.
 And we hope to clear up a few common misconceptions about Christianity.

 Christianity is not mere blind faith.
 As emphasized by theologian D. James Kennedy, the claim that belief in Christianity produces an irrational, uneducated, unintelligent, or unintellectual view of life is completely false.
 And the statement that unbelief produces a rational and intelligent and enlightened view of the universe is equally false.